fgregg/fgregg.github.io/_posts/2026-06-18-cocktail-ingredients-milp.md

     },

     // we want to express that a cocktail can only be made if and only if
-    // we hav bought each of its ingredients. one way to exprss this would
+    // we have bought each of its ingredients. one way to express this would
     // to have a constraint that of make {cocktail} <= buy {ingredient}
     // for each necessary ingredient. some solvers allow this formulation
     // but glpk doesn't. so we use the equivalent